 But, when it comes to the whole foods plant based diet for athletes, then surely this is a completely different story right?
-I mean, how can an athlete eat enough calories from plants alone to sustain himself or herself through a grueling 8 hour training session?
-The notion seems outrageous, but is it?
+I mean, how can an athlete eat enough calories from plants alone to sustain him or herself through a gruelling 8 hour training session?
+The notion seems outrageous.
+But is it?

-In this post I will lay down the facts as we know them so far, the athletes who have become plant based and have obtained their best ever times from the diet, and also how it can work for you too with your own fitness regime.
+In this post we will lay down the facts as we know them so far.
+Also, we’ll talk about the athletes who have become plant based and have obtained their best ever times from the diet, how it can work for you too with your own fitness regime.

 The Game Changers

-This hugely popular Netflix movie come documentary has gained an extraordinary amount of attention lately from a wide variety of audiences.
-I don’t know why it has had such a huge impact, but my guess is it has come at a time when humanity is looking for something more – especially when it comes to our precious health and well-being.
+This hugely popular Netflix movie ‘come’ documentary has gained an extraordinary amount of attention lately from a wide variety of audiences.
+We don’t know why it has had such a huge impact, but our guess is it has come at a time when humanity is looking for something more, especially when it comes to our precious health and well-being.

-We are living in a time where we are all living longer full-stop; which in itself brings with it more chance of becoming sick or succumbing to the many age related modern-day diseases out there.
-And, of course we don’t want this.
-We want to have life in our years, and not just years in our life; and the role that diet plays in terms of health is becoming more and more obvious.
+We are living in a time where we are all living longer full stop.
+This in itself brings with it more chance of becoming sick or succumbing to the many age related modern-day diseases out there.
+And, of course, we don’t want this.
+We want to have life in our years and not just years in our life.
+And the role that diet plays in terms of health is becoming more and more obvious.

-There seems to be evidence everywhere of people (from athletes to every day folk) boasting about the health and fitness levels they have obtained from changing their diet to become much more plant based, which is leading to many people wanting to give it a try for themselves.
+There seems to be evidence everywhere of people (from athletes to every day folk) boasting about the health and fitness levels they have obtained from changing their diet to become much more plant based.
+This is leading to many people wanting to give it a try for themselves.
 But, it’s not always as clear cut as that.
-And there is a lot to learn about the plant based diet in order to do it properly, especially if you are putting a huge toll on your body through hard exercise.
+There is a lot to learn about the plant based diet in order to do it properly, especially if you are putting a huge toll on your body through hard exercise.

-I even noticed this year that there were quite a few plant based cyclers taking past in the Tour de France, whom were very open on screen about their highly plant food diet.
-This is one of the most notoriously taxing sport events on the body, due to it being a continual and full-on need for energy for such long periods.
-I mean, these guys need over 6, 000 calories a day just to maintain their body weight.
+We even noticed this year that there were quite a few plant based cyclists taking past in the Tour de France whom were very open on screen about their highly plant food diet.
+This is one of the most notoriously taxing sport events on the body due to it being a continual and full on need for energy for such long periods.
+These guys need over 6,000 calories a day just to maintain their body weight.
 And some of them do do it (and thrive doing it) without calorie and protein dense animal products.

 Here are some examples of completely plant based or vegan athletes at the top of their game.
 Not only have they succeeded, but have even accredit their growth to their super healthful plant based diet:-